 A total of 666 communal banks were randomly assigned to a treatment group, which received a financial education module, or a comparison group which received education on other topics such as health and self-esteem.

 The financial literacy program consisted of nine monthly training sessions that used both video and radio components to convey lessons.
-The sessions, provided during monthly bank meetings, were based off a curriculum adapted from Freedom from Hunger' s (FFH) training modules, and also used short videos (5-7 minutes in length), activities, and moments of reflection to reinforce key concepts.
-Training sessions lasted 45 minutes and covered the following topics: creating financial goals and savings plans, investing in business, calculating loan payments, and avoiding default.
+The sessions, provided during monthly bank meetings, were based off a curriculum adapted from Freedom from Hunger’s (FFH) training modules, and also used short videos (5-7 minutes in length), activities, and moments of reflection to reinforce key concepts.
+Training sessions lasted 45-minutes and covered the following topics: creating financial goals and savings plans, investing in business, calculating loan payments, and avoiding default.
 After meetings, participants were asked listen to a 25-minute radio program to reinforce the training content and to complete a set of homework questions.
 The radio program was broadcast four times a month and presented testimonies from successful Arariwa clients.

 Results and policy lessons

-Low implementation levels led to a discontinuation of the evaluation.
+Low implementation levels led a discontinuation of the evaluation.
 After 11 months, only one percent of the communal banks in the treatment group had completed the full training program.
 Problems faced by the implementer included: low attendance levels at training sessions, delinquency among clients requiring credit officers to focus most of the meeting on collecting repayments, and a lack of preparation of credit officers before teaching new material.
 Information and Communication Technologies used as complements to the training presented very limited take-up and usage.
 The video component was often difficult to broadcast during meetings due to challenges in obtaining televisions and DVD players in rural communities and as a result the median bank only trained with the DVD one time.
-Only 7 percent of the members in the treatment group listened regularly to the radio program, despite a set of incentives connected to the program.
+Less than seven percent of the members in the treatment group listened regularly to the radio program, despite a set of incentives connected to the program.